carpentries-incubator/genome-mining/_episodes/03-antiSMASHdb-MiBiG.md

 </a>

 > ## Exercise 1:
-> You are going to do an experiment, you have two organisms one is likely to produce *themophilin 1277* and the other one *streptolysin S*, based on the table, which of these organisms is more likely to produce their respective secondary metabolite?
+> You are going to do an experiment, you have two organisms one is likely to produce *thermophilin 1277* and the other one *streptolysin S*.
+Based on the table, which of these organisms is more likely to produce their respective secondary metabolite?
 >
 > > ## Solution
 > > Todavía no hay